LuboslavBurdenski/softuni-ng-crypto-manager/README.md

 ## Application provides:
-Only Angular Material use\n
+Only Angular Material use
-Authentication with JWT stored in cookies\n
+Authentication with JWT stored in cookies
 Validation through the all forms in the app
 User Login and Register
 Charts made with ng2-charts and Datatables wtih Angular Material